teq-niq/pingfed-automation/Setup.md

 <img width="425" alt="localhost_8080" src="https://user-images.githubusercontent.com/14346578/210154396-63c1508f-f011-47c5-a1bb-ecc9cea5f052.png">
 In case you see messages of could not connect please ensure pingdirectory and pingfederate is running.
 ##### Click on the "Protected...- link -(Authorization code grant flow).
 We have two configurations for essentially same oidc server.
 So in next screen it will prompt for selecting the oidc server.
 <img width="355" alt="oidcselect" src="https://user-images.githubusercontent.com/14346578/210154416-f46fc3c8-7d08-4ef6-9753-7a0f7568016d.png">
+Click on the first "Start" link.
 This will start and verify the authorization code flow.
 <img width="255" alt="authorization_code1" src="https://user-images.githubusercontent.com/14346578/210154455-1b3749f0-fc34-4918-a371-d856a2e7cc9a.png">
 Note: Use "password" for password
 Then